AlexRevin/fotki-downloader/README.md

 And then you are ready to go

 1. Create a directory you want to store your images at
-2. Find it in shell e.g. cd /path/to/my/images.
+2. Find it in shell e.g. `cd /path/to/my/images`.
 If you have created this directory in your Home, then most likely you would be able to find it with ~/images
-3. Type "pwd" and copy the output, the output is actually your images directory path
+3. Type `pwd` and copy the output, the output is actually your images directory path
 4. With terminal, go to the directory, where you have a downloader.rb script and type the following:
     `ruby downloader.rb -u yourusername -p yourpassword -d imagesdirectory`